 If cables are frayed, check the balance of the garage door.
 Often, the springs have weakened due to the added weight of the side of the door where cables are frayed.

+Some of the best maintenance you can do to your garage door is just inspecting parts to ensure they are working properly.
 You’ll also want to inspect the cable loop that attaches to the bottom bracket that is mounted to the bottom panel of the garage door.
 The loops connect the cable, drums, and spring system to the door.
 They are what makes raising a hundred pound door feel as light as a carton of eggs.

-Watch for Rust
+Watch for Rust & Other Garage Door Repair Issues

 Also look for any rust building up on the cables.
 Rusty garage door cables should be replaced due to potential weakness.
+This is one reason you should consider having your garage inspected by a professional on an annual basis.

 Pro tip: Spray the cables at least once a year with a lube to minimize rust.